kissmybutton/motorcortex-video/README.md

 - width: (optional / defaults to 640).
 The desired width of the video in pixels.
 You only need to define it by an integer
 - height (optional / defaults to 360).
 The desired height of the video in pixels.
 You only need to define it by an integer
 - startFrom (optional / defaluts to 0).
 If passed the video will be loaded directly with start on the specified millisecond
+- ⚠️ audio (optional, defaults to false).
+The videos always render muted unnless you explicitly set audio to true

 ## Playback